 If you have long-term mobility problems, we will provide equipment after an assessment.
 There is a range of specially designed equipment to help you move, such as stair rails, grab rails, perching stools, raised toilet seats, bath boards and mobility aids.
 These are simple aids and are available on prescription after an assessment from an occupational therapist, physiotherapist or district nurse.

 After our assessment we will agree your needs and discuss the help available.
 If you do not qualify, you can buy the equipment directly from suppliers.

 AskSARA gives advice on mobility aids, disability aids and daily living equipment.
 They have a directory of suppliers and can give you advice on how to find and buy equipment.
-You can also shop for local providers and equipment on the adult social care marketplace.
+You can also shop for local providers and equipment on the Social Care Marketplace - services in Enfield.

 The cost depends on the equipment you need and whether you qualify for financial help.
 We will support you to do a financial assessment to work out how much you will need to contribute towards the cost.
 The NHS covers the cost of wheelchairs they supply.

 If you already have an occupational therapist working with you, they will be able to advise on what equipment is needed.
 Alternatively, you can request an assessment, or contact the team on 020 8379 1001.